subversive-eu/hugo-subversive/content/posts/fonctionnalites.md

 * twitter
 * whatsapp

-> Be carefull, the navbarShare is not in hidemeta for all posts. or page who use /_default/single.html
+Be carefull, the navbarShare is not in hidemeta for all posts or page who use /_default/single.html
 > You can add it if you want.

-> If you don't want to see the sharebar in list, like homepage, yoursite.com/posts/, yoursite.com/tags(categories / series)/nameoftags/.
+If you don't want to see the sharebar in list, like homepage, yoursite.com/posts/, yoursite.com/tags(categories / series)/nameoftags/.
 > Delete navbarshare in /_default/list.html

 ---